2026 Hands-On Review

 02

-We analyze brew path materials for potential flavor contamination using gas chromatography.
+We disassemble machines to document brew path materials and assess flavor neutrality through blind taste tests.
 Glass and stainless steel score highest.

 03